aoliver44/nutrition_tools/README.md

 dietML --label label --cor_level 0.95 --train_split 0.7 --model lasso --type classification --metric bal_accuracy --ncores 2 --tune_length 10 /home/docker/simulated_output/merged_data.csv /home/docker/simulated_output/ml_results/
 ```

 The final script in this pipeline takes a clean (no missing data!) dataframe and performs a (relatively) basic ML analysis.
+The underlying ML framework is from the developers of [TidyModels](https://www.tidymodels.org/), a big thank you to them.
+The engines themselves are largely from [ranger()](https://github.com/imbs-hl/ranger) and [glmnet()](https://glmnet.stanford.edu/) packages (and others as this project grows).
+Again, I have to recognize the epic contributions of these developers.

 Info about the flags: